dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

   .. cpp:function:: Dyninst::Address getStackBase() const

-    Returns the address of the bottom of the user-level thread’s stack.
+    Returns the address of the bottom of the user-level thread's stack.

     .. warning:: :cpp:func:`haveUserThreadInfo` should be checked before calling this function.

   .. cpp:function:: unsigned long getStackSize() const

-    Returns the size in bytes of the user-level thread’s allocated stack.
+    Returns the size in bytes of the user-level thread's allocated stack.

     .. warning:: :cpp:func:`haveUserThreadInfo` should be checked before calling this function.

   .. cpp:function:: Dyninst::Address getTLS() const

-    Returns the address of the user-level thread’s thread local storage area.
+    Returns the address of the user-level thread's thread local storage area.

     .. warning:: :cpp:func:`haveUserThreadInfo` should be checked before calling this function.